Pfcpi/Majlis/whatisLeft.md

 - a blue moving line for indicating fetching data below the nav bar.

-## Services/pdf

-- Execution time of printing is long ( > 15(s) )
-  - Potential fix : put the code for generating pdf in main process rather than backend.

 ## AjouterPv page

 - assign to each of the selected reports the sanction and temoins(more user experience(let the user know when the pvs are changing)).